kyma-project/examples/prometheus/README.md

 > **CAUTION:** This tutorial describes a basic setup that you should not use in production.
 Typically, a production setup needs further configuration, like optimizing the amount of data to scrape and the required resource footprint of the installation.
 To achieve qualities like high availability, scalability, or durable long-term storage, you might need an even more advanced setup.

+> **CAUTION:** This example will use the latest Grafana version which is under AGPL-3.0 and might not be free of charge for commercial usage.

 ## Prerequisites

 - Kyma as the target deployment environment.